Jeffrey White: Wikileaks ruling

 In February 2008, White shut down the ISP for the American mirror of the Website WikiLeaks.
 The basis for this action was a claim by the Swiss banking group Julius Baer.
 On February 18, 2008, White approved an agreement between Dynadot and Baer (an injunction based on stipulation);

 this action garnered news coverage around the world.

-This order was widely criticized as both improper (prior restraint is generally prohibited by the First Amendment) and ineffective (Wikileaks' web servers are in Sweden, and numerous mirrors exist).
+White’s order was widely criticized as both improper (prior restraint is generally prohibited by the First Amendment) and ineffective (Wikileaks' web servers are in Sweden, and numerous mirrors exist).

-White vacated the injunction on February 29, 2008, citing First Amendment concerns and questions about legal jurisdiction.
+White vacated his injunction on February 29, 2008, citing First Amendment concerns and questions about legal jurisdiction.
 Wikileaks was thus able to bring its site online again.
 The bank dropped the case on March 5, 2008.
 The judge also denied the bank's request for an order prohibiting the website's publication.

 The Executive Director of the Reporters Committee for Freedom of the Press, Lucy Dalglish, commented: "It's not very often a federal judge does a 180-degree turn in a case and dissolves an order.
 But we're very pleased the judge recognized the constitutional implications in this prior restraint."

 Defense of Marriage Act

-In 2012, White ruled in favour of a staff attorney in the 9th Circuit Court of Appeals who sued to get health benefits for her spouse under California law.
+In 2012, White ruled in favour of a staff attorney in the United States Court of Appeals for the Ninth Circuit who sued to get health benefits for her spouse under California law.
 In his ruling he struck down the Defense of Marriage Act for failing even the most deferential rational basis test.

+Israel–Gaza war

+In 2024, White "implored the Biden administration to 'examine the results of their unflagging support' of Israel" in the Gaza war.
+He also found that "[t]here is strong evidence that Israel’s 'military siege in Gaza is intended to eradicate a whole people and therefore plausibly falls within the international prohibition against genocide."